Adapting your home: Access into and around your home

 Visual access

-Factors to consider to improve visual access
+Factors to consider to improve visual access:

-• Good lighting can make it easier and safer to negotiate steps but also to locate and operate the lock.
+• Good lighting can make it easier and safer to manage steps and to locate and operate a lock.
 It also helps you to be able to see visitors when you are answering the door.
-Lighting is especially important for those with any kind of sight loss.
-It can also help people who have difficulties with memory in recognising their own front door.

 • External lighting at the front door and to light steps, ramps or paths will makes it easier and safer when you are approaching your front door.
-This could be:
+This could be a light that comes on automatically when you approach the door and/or lights that come on automatically when the day light levels are low at different times of the day.

 • If there are steps a strip of lighter colour on the edge of the steps (for example white or yellow) will make it easier to see the shape and size of the steps.

-External lifts
+External Lifts

 If you use a wheelchair and have steps to your front door but there is not enough room to install a ramp, you may need to install an external lift.